Cavity antiresonance spectroscopy of dipole coupled subradiant arrays: Collective antiresonance of emitter arrays

 \section{Collective antiresonance of emitter arrays}

-As $C$ is independent of $\mu$, particles with larger dipole moments will only broaden the antiresonance.
-For emitter arrays this is however no longer valid: one can distinguish between the 1D and 3D radiative properties of the ensemble.
-For 3D \textit{collective} subradiant resonances of an array (where emission outside the cavity mode is minimized), we can then optimize the coupling to the cavity mode which results in extremely sharp and deep antiresonances accompanied by a large phase change within a narrow frequency range.
-The immediate upshot of such a regime is an enhanced cooperativity which is the ideal limit for high resolution spectroscopy.
+As $C_1$ is independent of $\mu$, an emitter with a larger dipole moment will only broaden the antiresonance.
+For coupled emitter arrays, this is, however, no longer valid, and one can design the radiative properties of the ensemble.
+For \textit{collective} subradiant resonances of an array the free space emission is suppressed, while we still can optimize the coupling to the cavity mode.
+This generates extremely sharp and deep antiresonances accompanied by a fast and large phase change within a narrow frequency range.
+The immediate upshot of this regime is a dramatically enhanced effective cooperativity, which renders it an ideal configuration for high resolution spectroscopy.